RigoBlock/rigoblock-monorepo/contracts/RigoToken/ProofOfPerformance/README.md

 # Rigo Proof of Performance Contract
-a logger contract for dragos events.
+a contract for attributing pool wizard rewards.

 ## Proof of Performance version 0.4.1
 ```